+The bar chart and the Average Annual Total Returns table below provide some indication of the risks of investing in the Fund by showing changes in the performance of the Fund's Class A Shares for each full calendar year and by showing how the Fund's average annual returns compare with the returns of a broad-based securities market index or indices.
 As with all mutual funds, the Fund's past performance (before and after taxes) does not predict how the Fund will perform in the future.
 The Fund's performance reflects applicable fee waivers and/or expense limitations in effect during the periods presented, without which returns would have been lower.
 Both the chart and the table assume the reinvestment of dividends and distributions.
 The bar chart does not reflect the deduction of applicable sales charges for Class A Shares.
 If sales charges had been reflected, the returns for Class A Shares would be less than those shown below.
 The returns of Class C and Class Y Shares would have substantially similar returns as Class A because the classes are invested in the same portfolio of securities and the annual returns would differ only to the extent that the classes have different expenses (including sales charges).
-Updated information on the Fund's performance can be obtained by visiting https://www.nexpoint.com/nexpoint/funds/nexpoint-climate-tech-fund/ or by calling 1-877-665-1287.
+Updated information on the Fund's performance can be obtained by visiting https://highlandfunds.com/funds/ or by calling 1-877-665-1287.